 This one can come together with mistake one, as you will inevitably drop the ball on being consistent if you are juggling too many balls.
 But consistency is probably more important than you have considered.
 Essentially, marketing is the lifeblood of your business: a campaign doesn’t start and end in a linear way; rather, it has branches and remains fluid.
 With fluidity, you must be present and consistent with both your message and your availability to engage, inform and help your customers.
 Consistency is the customer-service side of your marketing.
 Even the small mistake of not offering customers a satisfactory way to contact questions can be detrimental to the success of your marketing.

 Customers want to see that you are actively interested in hearing from them and getting their feedback and that you are offering insightful and helpful information rather than just calls to action to drive sales.
-So be present: write blogs, post a few photos, appear in a video, update your website – whatever it is – be the consistent and present voice behind the business.
+So be present: write blogs, post a few photos or make a photo video, appear in a video, update your website – whatever it is – be the consistent and present voice behind the business.
 The time and dedication it takes to be consistent in this way is often the reason good strategies call for expert help to take care of the technical side: SEO, managing and analysing ad data, and so on.

 Mistake 3: Underestimating the importance of brand identity